“In order to be successful, make living your life with absolute integrity and kindness your first priority in life.” Richard Carlson, Ph.D.

-Here’s a question: Whatever happened to personal INTEGRITY?
-Judging by what we see in our culture, we are suffering from a serious lack of this important character quality!
-Well, there are still many who follow moral and ethical principals, but they’re often scorned by our society for their faithfulness to their beliefs!
+Judging by what we see in America, we are suffering from a serious lack of this important character quality!
+While there are still many who follow correct moral and ethical principals, they’re often scorned by our society for their faithfulness to their beliefs!

 Integrity refers to an individual’s moral and ethical decision making process ~ what you do “when nobody else is looking.”
 Integrity means that you adhere to a moral conviction, or code of honor, that won’t allow you to make certain decisions or take actions that you feel would cause you to compromise your core beliefs.
 It’s a glaring revelation of who you are deep down inside.
 It demonstrates sound moral character.